 After spending all that money on the pumpkins, I really wanted to make sure I could use them a while and get my monies worth out of them.
 While at Burns’s I decided to purchase a galvanized set of turkey parts- head, feathers and feet.
 This allowed me to recreated and carry the tower though for Thanksgiving.
 I added a few fall leaves to the bottom of the pot to create a nest vibe and I think it turned out super cute.
 This allowed me to keep the pumpkins for another whole month.

-    Side note: I do find the it fade and color change on the pumpkins very interesting as they weathered out side.
-It actually made the turkeys look even better.
+Side note: I do find the fade and color change on the pumpkins very interesting as they weathered outside.
+It actually made the turkeys look even better, and more natural color tones.
 Then as if the turkey conversion was not enough, I had two very sweet neighbors recommend that I turn them into snowmen for the winter.
 A idea they had seen on Pinterest, and they wanted my pumpkins to continue to live on.
 (I got to say I love my neighbors and neighborhood, they are some of the best people on the planet.)

 I mean who am I not to for fill the request of the very people that drive by my house and see it every day, right?
 So I created snowmen.
 I sprayed the pumpkins white with spray paint, and found this great snowman kit.
 Hind site I would have added some cotton fluff to the base to cover the the urn, but all in all I think they turned out nicely.
 Bonus the pumpkins lasted another whole month right into January.
 So this is the progression of my seasonal pumpkins done 3 ways.
 The perfect way to keep them through 3 holidays and 2 seasons.
 I hope you guys enjoyed this, Happy Fall Y’all

 *Please note that this post may contain affiliate links for your convenience.
 These involve no extra cost to you, but may result in me receiving a small commission – for which I am very grateful!
 You can view my full advertising disclosure here.